nkbelov/wtweb/resources/garden/implementing-uitableview.md

 }
 ```

-This method is used as the entry point to `ListView`, and its invocation does similar things as giving a `UITableView` its `dataSource()`: we supply the initial dimensions of our dataset and a closure that we already seen being used in `getView(for:)`. `ListView` also discards any previous layout if it existed and re-builds the new layout with a default row height.
+This method is used as the entry point to `ListView`, and its invocation does similar things as giving a `UITableView` its `dataSource()`: we supply the initial dimensions of our dataset and a closure that we have already seen being used in `getView(for:)`. `ListView` also discards any previous layout if it existed and re-builds the new layout with a default row height.
 Lastly, it resets the scroll position (i.e. `bounds`) by shifting it to the top edge of the view.
 Because at this point we also already know the total scrollable height of the content, we set `contentSize.height` here as well.

 I chose not to purge the reuse pool for simplicity as, in practice, when reloading a list view, we don't want anything dramatically different — we usually just want to show different data which is still of the same kind — and thus likely to use the same row view types.
 If you wish, though, you can totally remove all the subviews from the reuse pool by calling `removeFromSuperview()` on them first and then erasing the whole pool dictionary.